elif-absrd/Yoda_ai_chatbot/README.md

 - **Hugging Face**: For the `google/gemma-2-2b-it` model.
 - **PyTorch Team**: For Flash Attention support in nightly builds.

-- **Star Wars**: For the wisdom of Master Yoda, inspiring this project it did.
+May the Force be with you:b

-May the Force be with you, always!
+If you find any mistakes and difficulty in following the steps, please feel free to reach out.Thank you...